indradb/indradb/README.md

 out when the server is shutdown.
 You can persist your work with one of the alternative datastores.

+### In-memory

+By default, braid starts an in-memory datastore that does not persist to disk, and does not support multitenancy.
+This is useful for kicking the tires, or if your graph does not need to be persisted.

+If you want to use the in-memory datastore, follow these steps:

+* Start the server: `PORT=8000 braid-server`
+* Make a sample HTTP request to `http://localhost:8000`.
+Use a UUID with all 0's (i.e. `00000000-0000-0000-0000-000000000000`) for the username, and no password.

 ### Postgres

 If you want to use the postgres-backed datastore, follow these steps: